pBlasiak/codeSnippets/README.md

-Code snippets for LaTeX and bash
+Code snippets for LaTeX and Bash
 ========================================